-Lameleach Park is a spacious residential park designed for retired and semi-retired home owners over the age of fifty.
-The park is in a tranquil semi-rural location in the quiet village of Freckleton and is only four miles from the coastal gem of Lytham.
+Lamaleach Park is a spacious residential park designed for the retired and semi-retired over the age of fifty.
+The park is set in a tranquil semi-rural location in the quiet village of Freckleton and is only four miles away from the coastal gem of Lytham St.Annes.

-The park itself has a picturesque woodland with a stream, park benches and designated bird watching areas.
-Within the park also belongs a resident’s club where a friendly resident’s community is established through such activities as bingo night and weekly games night.
-Alongside recreational areas the site also has its own hair dressers and is highly secure with an on-site warden and CCTV.
+Lamaleach park is spacious with plenty of recreational areas and a picturesque woodland with a stream, park benches and designated bird watching areas.
+The park also benefits from a resident’s club where a friendly resident’s community has been established with activities such as a bingo night and a weekly games night.
+Lamaleach also enjoys the benefit of its own hairdressers and is secure with an on-site warden and CCTV.

-A twelve-minute car-journey from the park takes you to the beautiful town of Lytham which in 2007 was voted best town to live in the world.
+A twelve-minute car-journey from the park takes you to the beautiful town of Lytham St.Annes, which in 2007 was voted best town to live in the world.
 The high street is full of independent retailers, cafes and bars.
 The town has many eateries ranging from local pub grub such as in The Ship to high quality fine-dining restaurants such as Gusto and Spago.
-The town’s history prevails through the Lytham Windmill, which can be seen when walking along the scenic coastline, and the beautiful Lytham Hall.
-Lytham holds an annual festival where notable headline acts perform on the Lytham green field and other events including comedy, theatre and fairs occur more frequently throughout the year at the town’s hundred-year-old theatre Lowther Pavillion.

-Lamaleach park is a twenty-minute car journey from the lively city of Preston.
-Preston is an ideal shopping hub with its extensive range of high street stores located at the St. George’s and Fishergate shopping centres.
-Within Preston are beloved chain eateries as well as quirky local bars, cafes and restaurants.
-The beautiful Avenham Park is a popular walking destination with its picturesque backdrop of the River Ribble and delicious café serving homemade goods.
+Lamaleach park is only a twenty-minute car journey from the city of Preston which is an ideal shopping hub with its extensive range of high street stores located at the St. George’s and Fishergate shopping centres.
+Although if you fancy something a bit quieter, Avenham Park in Preston is a popular walking destination with its picturesque backdrop of the River Ribble and delicious café serving homemade goods.
 Preston railway station also offers travel to as far as Edinburgh and London and destinations in-between.

 Lamaleach Park Estates Lamaleach Drive Freckleton Lancashire PR4 1DT